celery/celery/docs/userguide/routing.rst

 **NOTE**: In Celery the ``routing_key`` is the key used to send the message, while ``binding_key`` is the key the queue is bound with.
-In the AMQP API they are both referred to as a routing key.
+In the AMQP API they are both referred to as the routing key.

 Exchange types
 --------------